Tesla extends profit run, promises record production, driving stock up 13%

 In the three last three months of 2019, total operating expenses rose less than 1% to $1.03 billion.

+At the same time, however, Tesla's debt remains steady, amounting to $13.42 billion as of the end of 2019.
+(Graphic: here)

+The company has been trying to keep a tight lid on costs but its new initiatives, which also include the construction of its first European factory in Germany, an electric pickup truck, a new generation of the Tesla Roadster and automated driving features, are likely to put a strain on its cash pile.

-But Tesla’s fourth-quarter results mark only the fifth profitable quarter since the company began disclosing financial results after going public in 2010.
+Tesla’s fourth-quarter results also mark only the fifth profitable quarter since the company began disclosing financial results after going public in 2010.

 The company’s financial results have fluctuated widely in the past and many investors remain skeptical that Tesla can consistently deliver profit, cash flow and growth.

 Tesla is also trailing luxury carmaker rivals on steady profits per vehicle, a key metric closely watched by auto professionals to compare companies across the industry.
-(Graphic: tmsnrt.rs/311gEEr)
+(Graphic: here)

 Net income attributable to common shareholders fell to $105 million, or 56 cents per share, for the three months ended Dec.
 31, from $140 million, or 78 cents per share, a year earlier.